 The same risk is faced at the bottling stage, the solution being to use bottles with UV-resistant glass.
 This means that oil is sold in dark bottles, so you can only enjoy the colour when the oil is poured.
 It is important, though, to keep olive oil out of strong light, as it will change colour and eventually lose some of its chemical characteristics.
 Beware therefore of buying green oil in a clear bottle; after a few days in such a bottle green oil should have become yellow or golden.
 If it has not, then there is something at work that is not pure extra virgin oil!
 Cans, of course, offer this protection (and are lighter and safer to ship), but they do not quite have the same allure as a bottle.

-Several fine restaurants offer Boggioli olive oil to their clients for use at the table.
-Across the Arno valley our oil is to be found on the table in the Osteria del Borro in San Giustino Valdarno (Frazione Borro) and in the Osteria L’Oca Satolla in Laterina.
-Our oil is also served at the Osteria Le Panzanelle in Lucarelli near Radda-in-Chianti and at the Osteria Il Papavero and Il Boccon di Bacco in Gaiole-in-Chianti.
+Several local restaurants have used Boggioli olive oil, Osteria del Borro in San Giustino Valdarno (Frazione Borro) the Osteria L’Oca Satolla in Laterina, our oil is also served at the Osteria Le Panzanelle in Lucarelli near Radda-in-Chianti and at the Osteria Il Papavero in Barbischio, near Gaiole in Chianti and the restaurant/winery Papposileno in Cavriglia.

 Prizes and Citations

 Over the last twenty years or so our oil has won several important prizes at the local, national and international level, which is a great source of satisfaction for a small enterprise like ours.
 It was quite a thrill in 2002 when we learned that we had won second prize in a national competition at Festambiente, an annual event (run by one of Italy’s main environmental organizations, Legambiente).
 Two years later we won a first prize there, and our oil has been recognized for its excellence by Festambiente in subsequent years.